 This enhanced script shows performance results for keywords, queries and match types.
-It shows how closely user queries are matching the keywords in an account.
+It shows how closely user queries are to matching the keywords in an account.
 With the help of this script, you can strategize usage of keyword and match types to trigger ads for your target audience.
-Say, you used broad match for a month to show your ad to a wider audience.
-With the help of this report you can view its impact on account performance.
-Example - could you get more conversions for your account or did it just increase impressions and cost.

 This script generates a Google Spreadsheet with performance aggregated data for the following segments:

 1. Keyword performance

 2. Query performance

 Choose the account you want to run the script in and go to the All Enhanced Scripts page.
 On this page select the Performance by Keyword and Query type script.
 You can either create a new setting by selecting 'Create new setting' or 'Copy setting from an existing account'.